m-mcmain/m-mcmain.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Economics, University of Wisconsin - Madison, 2028 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Economics, University of Wisconsin - Madison, 2025
+* B.S. in Economics, University of Michigan, 2020
+* B.S. in Mathematical Sciences, University of Michigan, 2020
+* B.S. in Statistics, University of Michigan, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Philosophy, University of Michigan, 2020

 Work experience
 ======